Deagor/Starfighter/Starfighter RnD/ReadMe.txt

 /////////////////////////////////////////////////////////////////////////////
 File Summary:

+Player(.cpp .h)
+	Class containing all information about the player character including ship upgrades etc.

 baseEnemy(.cpp .h)
 	Base class from which all enemies (excluding bosses) are inherited

+EnemyFactory(.cpp .h)
+	Singleton class who's only purpose is to create the various types of enemies both singluarly and waves (as applicable)

 CollisionMgr(.cpp .h)
 	Class for checking and handling collisions between the game's objects